rogerdahl/striprouter-cpp/README.md

 * The costs can be adjusted by hovering over the numbers and spinning the mouse wheel.

 * If the router is unable to find routes for all the required connections, the unrouted connections are shown in the layout.
 These can then be added by creating regular point-to-point connections with insulated wire at solder time.

+* If the print does not match even when the scale is set to 100%, you may be the unfortunate owner of a printer that does not print to scale, and will need to modify the print size.
+Laser printers are apparently less reliable than inkjet printers in this regard.
+My laser printer, a Brother HL-L2360D prints exactly to scale.

 * Some designs, such as [Rasperry Pi "Hats"](https://shop.pimoroni.com/collections/hats) require a double row header on the edge of the board.
 In the case of the Raspberry Pi, this is a 2x20 pin header.
 In order to connect to the outer header pins, the router must go around the header and use board area on the outer side for wires and traces, which makes it impossible for the header to be at the edge of the board.
 The more connections are required for the outer row, the further in on the board the header must be located.